Through the Blue

 — FLYING TIGER —

-The joy of my children in Flying Tiger variety store is nearly equal to that of a sweet shop, so I thought it deserves a mention.
-Filled with clever gadgets, art and craft supplies, and fun toys at prices so affordable you can play fairy godmother for the day with little reservation.
+The joy of my children in Flying Tiger variety store rivals that of a visit to a sweet shop, so I thought it deserves a mention.
+Brimming with quirky gadgets, arts and crafts supplies, and imaginative toys, it is the sort of place where even the most restrained parent may find themselves playing fairy godmother with little resistance.

 SURROUNDING SIGHTS